jhirley/Address-to-GPS-Converter/README.md

     docker-compose up
     http://localhost:8501/

-With these instructions, users will be able to quickly set up and run the app both locally and using Docker.
+With these instructions, You will be able to quickly set up and run the app both locally and using Docker.